Nonlinear PDEs with modulated dispersion IV: normal form approach and unconditional uniqueness: Introduction

 \subsection{Modulated dispersive equations}

 In the works \cite{CG1, CGLLO1} with K.\,Chouk, we considered a {\it modulated} dispersive equation of the following form:

 \noi where $\M = \R$ or $\T = \R/ (2\pi \Z)$,\footnote{By convention, we endow $\T$ with the normalized Lebesgue measure $ dx_{_\T} = (2\pi)^{-1}dx$ such that we do not need to carry factors involving $2\pi$.} $\NN(u)$ denotes the nonlinearity, and $w:\R_+\to\R$ is a continuous function of time, called a {\it modulation}, acting on the linear dispersion term $Lu$.
 For a specific modulation such as that given by a Brownian motion, stochastic calculus can be used to study the equation \eqref{ME1}; see \cite{DD, DT, DR2, Ste}.
 For a general modulation $w$, however, such an approach based on stochastic calculus is not available.
-In \cite{CG1, CGLLO1}, with K.\,Chouk, we developed a {\it pathwise} approach to study the modulated dispersive equation~\eqref{ME1} by exploiting {\it irregularity} of the modulation function $w$ (see Definition \ref{DEF:ir}) and the temporal regularity of a solution~$u$.
-In particular, in \cite{CGLLO1}, we established {\it regularization-by-noise} phenomena for the following modulated Korteweg-de Vries equation (KdV) on both the circle and the real line:
+For example, consider the modulated Korteweg-de Vries equation (KdV):

+\noi which naturally appears as a model for weakly nonlinear long waves in an inhomogeneous waveguide (\cite{CMG, HZ}).
+Here, the modulation $w$ is taken to be periodic but not differentiable and thus a stochastic analysis approach does not apply to this model.